Grants Pass Urban Forestry

 - Hazardous Trees – do you suspect a tree to be hazardous?
 Contact the City’s Urban Forester for an inspection.
 It is the responsibility of the landowner to maintain the trees in the public right-of-way.
 The City has limited funds available to help assist with the cost of tree removals and replacements for hazardous trees.
 Check out the “50/50 Program” for more information.

 - New Tree Plantings – would you like a new front yard or public right-of-way tree?
 The City has a great “Tree Canopy Program,” which provides a new tree for you for only $50!
 Apply early because we only have funds for the first 50 applicants.

 - Memorial Trees – the City wishes to assist you in the honoring and memorialization of loved ones.
 If you have a person you wish to honor, or would like to memorialize a late relative, friend, or loved one, the City provides a “Memorial Tree Program” for only $100.
 This provides the funding of a new tree planting in the park of your choice.
 See below for more information

-- Arbor Day – Grants Pass is a Tree City USA and has been for 32 years!
+- Arbor Day – Grants Pass has been a Tree City USA since 1987!
 We’ve accomplished this through the activism of city residents, elected officials, and staff.
 To commemorate our continued passion for our urban forest, the City of Grants Pass celebrates Arbor day on the first Monday of the first full week in April.
 Stay tuned to the City’s various social media accounts and publications for annual invitations.
 All are welcome!